 Exams - Insecure Direct Object Reference

-lists the API call for viewing exams.
-Results can be retrieved with a GET request (our endpoint is 192.168.99.100:8000
+In the test API, Insecure Direct Object Reference lists the API call for viewing exams.
+Results can be retrieved with a GET request (our endpoint is 192.168.99.100:8000):

 http://192.168.99.100:8000/api/v1/exams/{{ exam_id }}/

-(2) belong to Batman.
+where exam_id is a base64 encoded number.
+Exams MQ== (1) and Mg== (2) belong to Batman.
 There's no access check and we can see any exam results by directly referencing its ID as Superman.

 The solution to this exercise is trivial.
 We can solve it with Intruder and going through exam IDs 1 to 100.
-The only trick is to base64 encode the payload with a rule under Intruder > Payload Processing
+The only trick is to base64 encode the payload with a rule under Intruder > Payload Processing.

-Using Site Map Comparison
+Payload processing ruleUsing Site Map Comparison

 - Modify the old Batman (user1) session handling rule to include Burp's "Proxy."